-Including 6 credits in COMPSTD 8100/8200 Interdisciplinary Learning Lab (two-semester sequence)
+- 6 credits COMPSTD 8100/8200 Interdisciplinary Learning Lab sequence (usually taken in the first year)

-Students who are not taking a terminal M.A. or writing an M.A. thesis may instead take an additional 3 credits in coursework at the 5000-8000 level
+Students who are continuing on to the Ph.D. in Comparative Studies or doing the non-thesis option for the M.A. may instead take an additional 3 credits in coursework at the 5000-8000 level.

 Cross‐listed courses may count in any department cross‐listing the course, regardless of where the student is enrolled.

-No more than 3 hours of non‐graded (Satisfactory/Unsatisfactory) coursework (ordinarily taken as independent study) may count toward the M.A. degree.
+No more than 3 hours of non‐graded (Satisfactory/Unsatisfactory) coursework (ordinarily taken as individual study) may count toward the M.A. degree.
 It is highly recommended that this option be used strategically to maintain progress towards degree.
-The Independent Study option and credits are not related to non-graded 7000-level hours taken as thesis hours.
-All Comparative Studies Independent Study (COMPSTD 7193/8193) courses must be approved by the Graduate Studies Committee.
+The Individual Study option and credits are not related to non-graded 8000-level hours taken as examination, thesis, or dissertation hours.
+All Comparative Studies Individual Study (COMPSTD 7193/8193) courses must be approved by the Graduate Studies Committee.
 Students will submit a copy of agreement between student and faculty member supervising the Individual Study outlining goals, expected readings and assignments, and number of meetings in advance of the beginning of the semester.

-Foreign languages play a prominent role in a department of Comparative Studies and the research undertaken by both faculty and students.
+Languages other than English play a prominent role in the Department of Comparative Studies and the research undertaken by both faculty and students.
 Both M.A. and Ph.D. students are thus required to demonstrate reading competence in a language other than English.
-The department has no list of approved scholarly languages.
-But it expects students to read a language pertinent to their own research and to forms of scholarly writing in their field.
+The department has no list of approved scholarly language, but it expects students to read a language pertinent to their own research and to forms of scholarly writing in their field.
 A student may petition the Graduate Studies Committee to have a language accepted that is not taught at OSU.